DM-Earth/dmds/readme.md

-# SubDB
+# DMDs

-SubDB is multi-dimensional database embedded in your program.
+DMDs is multi-dimensional database embedded in your program.